moritzhof/MetalCPPwithoutXCode/README.md

         }
 }
 ```
-Then you could transfer from how to device to host array:
+Then you could transfer from device to host array:
 ```cpp
     auto a = (float*)_A->contents();
     auto b = (float*)_B->contents();